 - 1. Writing to a Flash address before initializing the FCLKDIV register. - 2.
-Writing a byte or misaligned word to a valid Flash address. - 3.
-Starting a command write sequence while a data compress operation is active. - 4.
-Starting a command write sequence while a sector erase abort operation is active. - 5.
-Writing a second word to a Flash address in the same command write sequence. - 6.
-Writing to any Flash register other than FCMD after writing a word to a Flash address. - 7.
-Writing a second command to the FCMD register in the same command write sequence. - 8.
-Writing an invalid command to the FCMD register. - 9.
-When security is enabled, writing a command other than mass erase to the FCMD register when the write originates from a non-secure memory location or from the Background Debug Mode. - 10.
-Writing to any Flash register other than FSTAT (to clear CBEIF) after writing to the FCMD register. - 11.
+Writing to a Flash address in the range 0x8000-0xBFFF when the PPAGE register does not select a 16 Kbyte page in the Flash block selected by the BKSEL bit in the FCNFG register. - 3.
+Writing to a Flash address in the range 0x4000-0x7FFF or 0xC000-0xFFFF with the BKSEL bit in the FCNFG register not selecting Flash block 0. - 4.
+Writing a byte or misaligned word to a valid Flash address. - 5.
+Starting a command write sequence while a data compress operation is active. - 6.
+Starting a command write sequence while a sector erase abort operation is active. - 7.
+Writing a second word to a Flash address in the same command write sequence. - 8.
+Writing to any Flash register other than FCMD after writing a word to a Flash address. - 9.
+Writing a second command to the FCMD register in the same command write sequence. - 10.
+Writing an invalid command to the FCMD register. - 11.
+When security is enabled, writing a command other than mass erase to the FCMD register when the write originates from a non-secure memory location or from the Background Debug Mode. - 12.
+Writing to any Flash register other than FSTAT (to clear CBEIF) after writing to the FCMD register. - 13.
 Writing a 0 to the CBEIF flag in the FSTAT register to abort a command write sequence.